gsqlcmd allows synchronizing data across databases on different database server platforms.

 Pay attention the command uses an inline select: SELECT name FROM s61.table11

-You can use this feature to export the required columns and change their names according to names in the target table.
+You can use this feature to export the required columns and change their names according to the target table's names.

 Also, you can calculate values for the required columns of the target table.